Radio Connection Students Who Get a Mentor are Learning How to be a DJ

 According to the latest report from the U.S. Bureau of Labor Statistics, half of all radio and television announcers—some of whom were disc jockeys—earned between $8.10 and $18.62 an hour in 2004.
 10 percent of the lowest paid earned less than $6.55.
 The highest-paid 10 percent made more than $32.98 an hour.

-A radio broadcasting school trains students to become a radio broadcaster, program director, voice-over artist, promotions director and more.
+Radio Connection, an alternative to radio broadcasting school trains students to become a radio broadcaster, program director, voice-over artist, promotions director and more.
 Over the last 24 years more than 6,000 students have graduated from Entertainment Career Connection programs, creating a vast alumni network worldwide.
 The company provides educational apprentice (extern) programs for the entertainment arts including the film, radio, television and music recording industries.

 Typical assignments include in-studio lab time training in an on-air radio station with state-of-the-art equipment.
 With no experience necessary, the radio program is taught one-on-one, in private sessions, in real radio stations with a real radio professional that takes each student through the course curriculum.